Exclusive: DNC moves ahead on all-virtual roll call for Biden presidential nomination

 - Oops!Something went wrong.Please try again later.

-WASHINGTON, DC - JUNE 18: U.S. President Joe Biden speaks at an event marking the 12th anniversary of the Deferred Action for Childhood Arrivals (DACA) program in the East Room at the White House on June 18, 2024 in Washington, DC.
-Biden announced a new program that will provide protections for undocumented immigrants married to U.S. citizens, allowing them to obtain work authorization and streamline their path to citizenship.
+President Joe Biden speaks at an event marking the 12th anniversary of the Deferred Action for Childhood Arrivals program in the East Room at the White House on June 18, 2024, in Washington, D.C.
+At left is Senate Majority Leader Chuck Schumer, D-N.Y.
 (Photo by Kevin Dietsch/Getty Images)

 WASHINGTON — The Democratic National Committee has taken a significant step toward formally designating Joe Biden as the party’s presidential nominee before the Democratic convention in August — a move that’s necessary to place him on the Ohio ballot for November’s election, States Newsroom has been told.